CW LMC OPAC

 The prison in Colonial Williamsburg gives a good idea what prisons were like before reform.

-Chesapeake College library site about the history of education, including links to examples and names of reformers.
+Gilder Lehrman site about the history of education, including the reform movement of the 1800s.

 Oregon State University site about different eras in American education